d12frosted/elpa-mirror/gnu/xr-readme.txt

     A range has + as one of its endpoints, which could mean that the hyphen was actually intended to be literal in order to match both
     + and -.
-    This check is only enable when CHECKS=all.
+    This check is only enabled when the 'checks' argument is 'all'.

   - Possibly erroneous '\X' in character alternative